Elitex07/Chat-Gpt-Discord-Bot/README.md

 # Discord-Chat-Bot
 This is an example Discord Chat Bot based on Open Ai and Discord.js Library.
-Enjoy!
+This code is capable of remembering the previous conversations and can reply accordingly.

 ## Requirements
 - A Discord Bot with its Token.